-It’s no secret that adults tell the truth much less than children.
-More precisely, it’s not that they lie, they just keep back a lot of information.
+It’s no secret that adults tell the truth less frequently than children.
+More precisely, it’s not that they always lie, they just keep back a lot of information.

 1. Shielding one’s mouth.

 Remember the three monkeys?
 I see nothing, I hear nothing, I say nothing.
 One sign of lying is when a person shields their mouth.